 In 2011, Francesca choreographed Romanian folk dances for Zalmoxis (a Romanian Play) at Georgetown University.
 She recently created 3 short solos, “Pandora’s Door Triptych” commissioned by the Kennedy Center for June 2012 and is currently working on “Gallery Space” film and live dance performance with baredances.
 In 2012, she worked with Amy Hart, a film producer in New York City and Andy Okaofor, a film director in Paris, France to create a short tango film.
 Francesca participated in a dance film “Mean Girls Reunion” by Ludovic Jolivet and Ted Bain as part of the 48 hour film festival 2013.
 Since 2012, she has worked with Synetic Theater, a movement theater company in Northern Virginia.
 She played Dulcinea in “Don Quixote” (directed by Paata Tsikurishvili), Laika’s Mother in “A Trip to the Moon” (directed by Natsu Onoda Power), Antonia in “The Tempest” by Shakespeare (directed by Paata Tsikurishvili), understudy for Viola in “Twelfth Night” by Shakespeare (directed by Paata Tsikurishvili) and understudy for Gertrude in “Hamlet” by Shakespeare (directed by Paata Tsikurishvili).
 In June 2013, she choreographed for "'T' Party" at Forum Theatre (directed by Natsu Onoda Power) and in 2014, she was a movement consultant for “Yellow Face” at Theater J (directed by Natsu Onoda Power), and choreographer for “Happily Ever After” at Ambassador Theater (directed by Hanna Bondarewska).
 She also danced and choreographed for a feature length film “Her Tango” directed by Jason Mullis.
 In Los Angeles, Francesca has danced with Sharna Fabiano, Stephanie Yezek Jolivet, Pennington Dance Group, Alexa Roman and she taught and choreographed for Orange County School of the Arts.
 In 2017, she created "ToGetHer", an evening length multimedia work exploring the before and after of a lifetime of moments between two people, which premiered at Highways Performance Space in Santa Monica, CA.

-Francesca received her MFA in Choreography from CSULB in 2018, and currently teaches there as a part-time lecturer.
+Francesca received her MFA in Choreography from CSULB in 2018, and currently teaches as a part-time lecturer in several universities in the Los Angeles area.

 Copyright © All rights reserved.